romaricpascal/romaricpascal.is/content/posts/in-the-right-place.md

 This would be good place to check that different files don't step on each other's toes. `fr/index.md` would get written in the same place as `index--fr.md`.

 To handle this, we can throw a custom exception when a file already exist for the `outputPath`.
 For debugging, it'll be handy to know which `outputPath` is at fault, but also which source files are trying to get written there.
-Fortunately, the information is kept nice and warm in the `pathInfo` of the file (that first plugin is really paying off now).
+Fortunately, the information is kept nice and warm in the `pathInfo` of the file (that [first plugin][first-plugin] is really paying off now).

 ```js
 // ...